Panic is defined as an overwhelming sense of fear, where both body and mind become alert, over-sensitive and under the scrutiny of pressure.

 Medication is sometimes prescribed to alleviate symptoms of anxiety, including irritability and depression.
 However, such substances will not work to heal the mind, which is necessary when considering the nature of panic.

-Panic disorder treatment is important to help stop the intensity of panic before it does materialise into a secondary condition or life-limiting actions.
-We at Nova Recovery can ensure that you complete the right treatment for your needs, to suppress the presence of panic.
+Panic disorder treatment is important to help stop the intensity of panic before it does materialise into a secondary condition or life-limiting action.
+At Nova Recovery we can ensure that you complete the right treatment for your needs, to suppress the presence of panic.

 Feeling panicked through justifiable reasons is normal.
 Yet, experiencing ongoing panic, without a clear and justified cause can be damaging.

-Work with our specialist team, via our mental health recovery hospital to gain control over your panic disorder.
+Work with our specialist team, via our rehab recovery centre in Scotland to gain control over your panic disorder and substance abuse.